foorpyxof/ASCII-art/README.md

 Program requires **one** argument, namely the path to the image file you wish to display in the terminal.

+*For now BMP is the only working file format.
+Others will throw fpx::NotImplementedException.*

 ## To build source:
 Use the Makefile.
 Executable will be popped right into *./build/ascii.o*